 Faces of the American Dead in Vietnam: One Week’s Toll, June 1969

-[Read some readers' responses below, and see how "One Week's Dead" looked when it ran in LIFE.]
+[Read readers' responses below, and see how 'One Week's Dead' looked when it ran in LIFE]

-Here, LIFE.com republishes every picture and every name that originally appeared in that extraordinary 1969 feature.
-Below is the text, in full, that not only accompanied portraits of those killed, but also explained why LIFE chose to publish “One Week’s Dead” when it did — and in the manner that it did.
+Here, on the anniversary of American forces suffering their first casualties in Vietnam (Oct.
+22, 1957), LIFE.com republishes every picture and every name that originally appeared in that extraordinary 1969 feature.
+Below is the text, in full, that not only accompanied portraits of those killed, but also explained why LIFE chose to publish “One Week’s Dead” when it did—and in the manner that it did.

 From the June 27, 1969, issue of LIFE:

 It is not the intention of this article to speak for the dead.
 We cannot tell with any precision what they thought of the political currents which drew them across the world.
 From the letters of some, it is possible to tell they felt strongly that they should be in Vietnam, that they had great sympathy for the Vietnamese people and were appalled at their enormous suffering.
-Some had voluntarily extended theirs tours of combat duty; some were desperate to come home.
+Some had voluntarily extended their tours of combat duty; some were desperate to come home.
 Their families provided most of these photographs, and many expressed their own feelings that their sons and husbands died in a necessary cause.
-Yet in a time when the numbers of Americans killed this war — 36,000 — though far less than the Vietnamese losses, have exceeded the dead in the Korean War, when the nation continues week after week to be numbed by a three-digit statistic which is translated to direct anguish in hundreds of homes all over the country, we must pause to look into the faces.
+Yet in a time when the numbers of Americans killed in this war—36,000—though far less than the Vietnamese losses, have exceeded the dead in the Korean War, when the nation continues week after week to be numbed by a three-digit statistic which is translated to direct anguish in hundreds of homes all over the country, we must pause to look into the faces.
 More than we must know how many, we must know who.
-The faces of one week’s dead,unknown but families and friends, are suddenly recognized by all in this gallery of young American eyes.
+The faces of one week’s dead, unknown but to families and friends, are suddenly recognized by all in this gallery of young American eyes.

 “Your story was the most eloquent and meaningful statement on the wastefulness and stupidity of war I have ever read.” — From a reader in California